 at least two courses with a designation of 300 or above.

-Students who are majoring in Economics are strongly encouraged to complete all the required 200 level courses (ECO 201, 205, 207, and EC) 210 or MAT 216) by the end of their Junior year.
+Students who are majoring in Economics are strongly encouraged to complete all the required 200 level courses (ECO 200, 201, 203, and ECO 210 or BOS 250 or MAT 216) by the end of their Junior year.
 In addition, prospective majors are strongly encouraged to complete ECO 200 before enrolling in ECO201 and ECO203.

 The writing requirement in Economics is met by completion of the normal courses required to complete the major.

-Students who are contemplating graduate work in Economics are advised to undertake adequate preparation in Mathematics — normally MAT 109, 110 and 111 (Calculus I, II, III), MAT 216 and 316 (Probability and Statistics I, II) and MAT 229 (Linear Algebra and Differential Equations).
+Students who are contemplating graduate work in Economics are strongly advised to undertake adequate preparation in Mathematics—normally MAT 109, 110 and 111 (Calculus I, II, III), MAT 216 and 316 (Probability and Statistics I, II) and MAT 229 (Linear Algebra and Differential Equations).